ZitaNguyen/FoodMarket/README.md

 **Website**

 * Users can register as a buyer or a seller, which allows them to log in and log out.
+Then they can modify or delete their profile.

 * As sellers, they can add, modify or delete their products.